AjaxTheRoo/dnd-monster-search/README.md

 # D&D 5e Monster Search

+## User Story
+As a D&D player,
+I want a visual guide to the monsters, so that I can visualize the danger in front of me

 ## Description
 This is a image search site for the various monsters in Dungeons & Dragons.
 If you participate in D&D Campaigns, you may have had a situation like this.